TheCaerleonCrow/tcc-sniffer/README.md

 I do not feel it is ready for public use, so I don't sugggest using it in the current state.
 Many things can change, since I'm still experimenting with ideas.

+If you have any suggestions or ideas, feel free to open an issue about them.

 ---

 `tcc-sniffer` is a program that collects and decodes network packets relating to Albion Online.